-All on-campus interviews for undergraduate students are held at the Emory Career Center.
-We can assist employers in building schedules at your offices, provided you use Handshake to facilitate off-campus interviews.
+All on-campus interviews for undergraduate students are held at the Emory Career Center in the B Jones Building.
+We can assist employers in building schedules for virtual interviews or at your offices, provided you use Handshake to facilitate off-campus interviews.

 If you are required to revoke a job offer that a student has accepted because of changing conditions within the company, the student is entitled to a fair and equitable course of action including but is not limited to: financial assistance and outplacement service.

 Students are urged to immediately release offers they do not plan to accept.
 Reneging on an offer is a serious violation of the Emory Career Center's policies and results in the loss of all alumni and career services privileges for the student.